 With the cost of college rising each year, many families look to financial aid to help pay for their student’s education.

-In order to qualify for financial aid — both from the federal government and/or from the college — students must file the Free Application for Federal Student Aid, or FAFSA.
+In order to qualify for financial aid, students must file the Free Application for Federal Student Aid, or FAFSA.
 If your student does not complete the FAFSA, they will not be eligible for any federal, state or institutional aid for the academic year that starts next fall.

 Filling out the form isn't as complicated as you may have heard, particularly if you gather the necessary paperwork ahead of time and if your student applies using the improved mobile application.
 It's well worth it to find out if your student is eligible to receive grants (money that does not need to be paid back), work study and federal student loans.